wooyakob/sensaigroup/README.md

 # sales-sensei
-leveraging AI to overcome sales objections to be sold to Gong, Zoom I. for $1-100 million
+Leveraging AI to overcome sales objections to be sold to Gong, Zoom I. for $1-100 million